WindowsAzure-TrainingKit/DEMO-GettingStartedVMs/Demo.md

 	1. RDP into the machine and initialize and format the disk.
 	1. Launch Windows Firewall with Advanced Security.
 	1. Under Inbound Rules Enable both File and Printer Sharing Echo Request Rules.
-1. Create a new Linux VM and “connect” to the existing Server 2012 VM.

 ---